 Learning enrichment activities are listed in a suggested order or a sort of pathway, but feel free to skip/extend/repeat as needed.
 As kids feel they are mastering the content, PLEASE feel free to skip activities in the "Review of Physics Content" section as many are designed to present similar information in different ways to prepare kids for the final activity.
-This is a potential schedule, but you may do more/less activities or move to the final activity sooner.
-Also included are bonuses or extensions for connections, games, or additional information.
-Printables & answers are linked and/or available on my (Mrs. Nichol) FVE teacher webpage.
+This is a

-Mon Tues Wed Thurs Fri Week 1 OkGo video Review of Physics Review of Mystery Mystery Article choices menu Physics choices menu Science 1 Science 1 Week 2 Mystery Science Mystery Science Rube Goldberg Rube Goldberg Rube Goldberg 2 2
+Mon Tues Wed Thurs Fri Week 1 OkGo video Article Review of Physics choices menu Review of Physics choices menu Mystery Science 1 Mystery Science 1 Week 2 Mystery Science 2 Mystery Science 2 Rube Goldberg Rube Goldberg Rube Goldberg

-Article/book
+AP Article/book